OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowDynamicTable.md

 * this property indicates row many `rows` will be displayed per page

 `filter`:
-* this property allows to filter in alphabetic or asdesding/descending order the content on the colums.
+* this property allows to filter in asdesding/descending order the content on the colums.
 The value to insert is the title of the column, which is described in by the `key` property of the `columns`

 `columns`:
 * This attribute is a wraper that defines the headers or titles of the `table`.
 It contains the following properties: